Mumble-SRL/MBurger-Android/nooko3/src/main/java/mumble/nooko3/sdk/NKPay/Readme.md

 Nooko3PayTasks.deleteCard(context, card_id)
 ```

-When you add a new card, it becomes automatically the default one, so the one Stripe™ will use to charge the customer once the current period ends.
+When you add a new card, it becomes automatically the default one, so the one Stripe will use to charge the customer once the current period ends.
 In order to **change the default card** you should call the API:

 ```java
 Nooko3PayTasks.changeDefaultCard(context, card_id)